WashU Creative Practice Workshop

 Eligibility

-All tenured and tenure-track faculty of Arts & Sciences at Washington University are eligible to apply to the WU Creative Practice Workshop.
+All tenured and tenure-track faculty of Arts & Sciences at Washington University are eligible to apply to the WashU Creative Practice Workshop.

 How to Apply